 - You are aged 65 years and over, or 50 years and over for Aboriginal and Torres Strait Islander people

-- You are blind or vision impaired (diagnosed eye condition which is not correctable by prescription lenses) with a functional impact on daily living and independent travel
+- You are blind or with low vision (diagnosed eye condition which is not correctable by prescription lenses) with a functional impact on daily living and independent travel

-Guide Dogs SA/NT CHSP Specialised Vision Services are supported by the Australian Government Department of Health.
+Guide Dogs SA/NT CHSP Specialised Vision Services are supported by the Australian Government Department of Health and Aged Care.
 Provision of CHSP funded services is subject to availability within Aged Care Planning Region allocations.